This post was updated in September 2019.

-Halloween is a dream for kids, but it can be a nightmare for parents.
+Halloween is a dream for trick-or-treaters, but it can be a nightmare for parents.
 Is there such a thing as healthy Halloween treats?
+Learn how to manage candy overload with the Switch Witch and other simple strategies.

-Me and my conscientious pediatric nutrition thinking had a little surprise that turned into my own little nightmare on Halloween.
+My own conscientious pediatric nutrition mindset had a little surprise that turned into my own little nightmare on Halloween.
+Keep reading…

 Halloween and Food Allergies